-- Attend local Multi Agency Risk Assessment Conferences (MARACs) to represent the victim, where the victim is a resident or ex-resident. - Ensure management representation at all relevant Groups/Forums and Boards as agreed with the commissioner. - Support the Domestic Abuse Commissioning Team to develop the service in line with requirements of the Domestic Abuse Act 2021 Part 4 Duty and associated guidance and standards, and to implement the Cornwall DA Strategy
+- Attend all the local Multi Agency Risk Assessment Conferences (MARACs) to represent the victim, where the victim is a resident or ex-resident. - Ensure management representation at all relevant Groups/Forums and Boards as agreed with the commissioner. - Support the Domestic Abuse Commissioning Team to develop the service in line with requirements of the Domestic Abuse Act 2021 Part 4 Duty and associated guidance and standards and implement the Cornwall DA Strategy.

-4.11 Support through court procedures
+4.10 Support through court procedures

-The service will support service users through any court proceedings; criminal and civil and provide advice on the prosecution process and/or support to access appropriate legal representation, in collaboration with the local community DASV provider.
+The service will support service users through any court proceedings; criminal and civil, and provide advice on the prosecution process, in collaboration with the local community DASV provider.

-4.12 Restorative Justice
+4.11 Restorative Justice